China Joint Venture's Pros and Cons

 How to Start a Joint Venture in China

-With a Joint Venture, you could enjoy benefits from mutual-partners sides:
+With a Joint venture in China you could enjoy benefits from mutual-partners:

 - Rapid access to the Chinese market with resource sharing